alexkisielewicz/home-library-app/README.md

 - [Coolors.co](https://coolors.co/) - was used to create colour palette for terminal display page.

+- [Favicon.io](https://www.favicon.io) - tool used to create favicon.

 - [Font Awesome:](https://fontawesome.com/) - Font Awesome icons were used for social links in terminal display page.

 - [Git](https://git-scm.com/) - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

 - [GitHub](https://github.com/) - GitHub is used to store the project's code after being pushed from Git.

-- [Favicon.io](https://www.favicon.io) - tool used to create favicon.

 - [Google Sheets API](https://developers.google.com/sheets/api) - was used to connect with the database made of the spreadsheet.

+- [Heroku](https://heroku.com) - online app used to deploy project.

 - [LucidChart](https://www.lucidchart.com/pages) - was used to create flow diagram.